Dun-sin/HearItFresh/README.md

 </div>

 <h1 align="center">HearItFresh</h1>
-<h2 align="center">Discover new tracks with Hear It Fresh!
-This user-friendly web app generates personalized Spotify playlists based on your favourite artists or a Spotify playlist link.
-Explore fresh music.</h2>
+<h2 align="center">Are you tired of listening to the same old songs on repeat?
+Well, get ready to dance like nobody's watching with Hear It Fresh!
+This awesome web app is here to take your music game to the next level.
+With its user-friendly interface, Hear It Fresh generates custom Spotify playlists just for you based on your favorite artists or even a playlist link.
+Say goodbye to musical monotony and hello to endless hours of fresh, exciting tunes!
+Come and explore the world of music with Hear It Fresh - let's get this party started!</h2>